-The sets of participants in the relative and absolute conditions (i.e., in Experiments 1 and 2) were disjoint.
-45 participants (undergraduate students from UCLA) completed the relative adjective study online on a UCSC-hosted installation of the IBEX platform (http://code.google.com/p/webspr/) for course credit or extra-credit.
-64 measurements were collected per participant, for a total of 2880 observations.
-50 different participants (undergraduate students from UCLA) completed the absolute adjective study online on a UCSC-hosted installation of the IBEX platform for course credit or extra-credit.
-64 measurements were collected per participant, for a total of 2880 observations.
-50 different participants (undergraduate students from UCLA) completed the absolute adjective study online on a UCSC-hosted installation of the IBEX platform for course credit or extra-credit.
-64 measurements were collected per participant, for a total of 3200 observations.
+The sets of participants in the relative and absolute conditions (i.e. in Experiments 1 and 2) were disjoint.
+Forty-five participants (undergraduate students from UCLA) completed the relative adjective study online on a UCSC-hosted installation of the IBEX platform (http://code.google.com/p/webspr/) for course credit or extra-credit.
+Sixty-four measurements were collected per participant, for a total of 2880 observations.
+Fifty different participants (undergraduate students from UCLA) completed the absolute adjective study online on a UCSC-hosted installation of the IBEX platform for course credit or extra-credit.
+Sixty-four measurements were collected per participant, for a total of 3200 observations.

-We examined the pattern of responses that the participants gave for the pos (positive) construction to determine if participants properly completed the experiment.
-This construction is the control, as the Bierwisch Test for evaluativity in positive constructions is a test for whether a sentence entails itself, and we expect an overwhelming amount of 2 or 1 responses for it from any given participant.
-If a participant has a consistent pattern of very low responses for the pos construction, e.g., -2, -1 or 0, relative to the majority of the other participants, it is likely that s/he did not complete the experiment properly and we should drop the data for that participant.
-We also examined the participants for repeated patterns of behavior that could not be detected by examining the consistently low ratings for the pos construction.
-That is, we checked to see if any participants selected e.g. only 2 or 1 throughout the experiment, which would strongly indicate that they did not complete the experiment properly.
+We examined the pattern of responses that the participants gave for the pos (positive) construction to determine whether participants properly completed the experiment.
+This construction is the control, as the Bierwisch Test for evaluativity in positive constructions is a test for whether a sentence entails itself, and we expect an overwhelming number of 2 or 1 responses for it from any given participant.
+If a participant has a consistent pattern of very low responses for the pos construction, e.g. -2, -1 or 0, relative to the majority of the other participants, it is likely that s/he did not complete the experiment properly and we should drop the data for that participant.
+We also examined the participants for repeated patterns of behavior that could not be detected by examining consistently low ratings for the pos construction.
+That is, we checked to see whether any participants selected, e.g., only 2 or 1 throughout the experiment, which would strongly indicate that they did not complete the experiment properly.

-As a result, we dropped the data obtained from 3 participants in Experiment 1 and 2 participants in Experiment 2.
-The final number of participants in Experiment 1 is 42, for a total of 2688 observations, and the final number of participants in Experiment 2 is 48, for a total of 3072 observations.
-Aggregating over both the relative and the absolute condition (i.e., over both Experiment 1 and 2), the final number of participants is 90 and the total number of observations is 5760.
+As a result, we dropped the data obtained from three participants in Experiment 1 and two participants in Experiment 2.
+The final number of participants in Experiment 1 was 42, for a total of 2688 observations, and the final number of participants in Experiment 2 was 48, for a total of 3072 observations.
+Aggregating over both the relative and the absolute condition (i.e. over both Experiment 1 and Experiment 2), the final number of participants was 90 and the total number of observations was 5760.